5 High Dividend Mutual Funds for Your Portfolio

 The AB (AllianceBernstein) Total Return Bond Portfolio seeks to deliver gains through a core fixed-income strategy with a global, multi-sector approach.
 While the fund targets primarily investment-grade bonds, the fund might allocate up to 25% of its assets into below-investment grade bonds.
 Furthermore, the fund seeks investments with a range of maturities.

-The fund’s current $0.66 annualized dividend distribution is equivalent to a 5.68% dividend yield, which is 55% higher than the funds own 3.65% five-year average yield.
-The fund’s share price advanced 6.7% over the trailing 12 months.
-Furthermore, the share price continues to appreciate despite the overall market pullback this week.
-After claiming a 52-week high on Monday, the share price set another new 52-week high yesterday.
-The asset appreciation and the dividend income distributions rewarded investors with a combined total return of nearly 13% over the past year, as well as total returns of 17% and 20% over the past three and five years, respectively.
+The fund’s current annualized dividend distribution is equivalent to a 2.98% dividend yield.
+The asset appreciation and the dividend income distributions rewarded investors with a combined total return of nearly 6.25% over the past year, as well as total returns of 15.4% and 24.1% over the past three and five years, respectively.

 5 High Dividend Mutual Funds for Your Portfolio: #2

 The Astor Macro Alternative Fund seeks to achieve its growth by investing primarily in exchange-traded funds (ETFs).
 The fund uses multiple quantitative strategies over a broad variety of asset classes and countries to generate high risk-adjusted returns with lower volatility than the global equity markets.